-- (i) The cash flow ratio decreased compared with 2020, mainly due to the increase in inventory, resulting in cash outflow in the current period. - (ii) The cash flow adequacy ratio decreased compared with 2020, which was due to the decrease in net cash flow from operating activities in the last five years. - (b) Plans for improve the lack of liquidity: Not applicable.
+- (i) The cash flow ratio decreased compared with 2020, mainly due to the increase in inventory, resulting in cash outflow in the current period. - (ii) The cash flow adequacy ratio increased compared to 2021, due to an increase in operating cash flow in the last five years despite a decrease. - (iii) The cash reinvestment ratio increased compared to 2021, mainly due to a significant increase in operating cash inflow. - (b) Plans for improve the lack of liquidity: Not applicable.